danmaqua/danmaqua-android/design/README.md

 Design material
 ------

-This is FloatingCaption (Danmaqua) project's design material.
+This is FloatingSubtitle (Danmaqua) project's design material.

 Includes Launcher Icons psd and png.